lydemann/blog.christianlydemann.com/content/post/setup-meanstack-app-with-docker.md

 ```

-We also create a routes.js file for api endpoints containing a simple “hello world” endpoint:
+We also create a routes.js file for api endpoints containing a simple ï¿½hello worldï¿½ endpoint:
 ```
 const path = require('path');
 const express = require('express');